 This explains where AI companies advertise:

 LinkedIn gets 45% more GenAI ad impressions than its share of the general population would suggest.
 Pinterest and YouTube get less.
-The AI marketing playbook is simple: find professionals, not consumers.
+The AI advertising playbook is simple: find professionals, not consumers.

 One place where AI has found consumers: shopping.